ticianomorvan/RoboTito/README.md

 ~~~

 ### Coding...
-After you start coding, you have to install the dependencies.
+Before you start coding, you have to install the dependencies.
 Just open a terminal in RoboTito's folder and type:
 ~~~
 pip install -r requirements.txt